 The Speyside region is arguably the most breathtaking of all the regions, with over half of Scotland’s distilleries being surrounded by world-class scenery.

-In terms of produce, whisky produced from the Speyside area is more likely to sit on the sweeter side, with distillers favouring fruity flavours.
-In addition to this, Speyside whiskies may also be accompanied by complimentary nutty undertones.
-Quite often, whisky from this region is produced from a sherry cask.
+Speyside Whisky is more likely to sit on the sweeter side, with distillers favouring fruity flavours, accompanied by nutty undertones.
+Distillers in this region often use sherry casks to mature their whisky.

 Landscape Scotland